NCAR/DART/models/wrf/readme.rst

    need help with these modifications please contact DART support.

-The forward operator is computed from the first domain grid that contains the lat/lon of the observation.
-During the assimilation phase, when the state values are adjusted based on the correlations and assimilation increments, all points in all domains that are within the localization radius are adjusted, regardless of domain.
+In summary, the forward operator is computed from the first domain grid (searching from finest grid to coarsest grid) that contains the lat/lon of the observation.
+During the assimilation phase, however,  when the state values are adjusted based on the correlations and assimilation increments, all points in all domains that are within the localization radius are adjusted, regardless of domain.
 The impact of an observation on the state depends only on the distance between the observation and the state vector point, and the regression coefficient based on the correlation between the distributions of the ensemble of state vector points and the ensemble of observation forward operator values.

-The fields from WRF that are copied into the DART state vector are controlled by the namelist.
+The fields from WRF that are copied into the DART state vector are controlled by the namelist within ``input.nml``.
 See below for the documentation on the ``&model_nml`` entries within ``input.nml``.
 The state vector should include all fields needed to restart a WRF run.
 There may be additional fields needed depending on the microphysics scheme selected.
-See the ascii file `wrf_state_variables_table  <https://github.com/NCAR/DART/blob/main/models/wrf/wrf_state_variables_table>`__that includes a list of fields that may be added to the DART state.
+See the ascii file `wrf_state_variables_table  <https://github.com/NCAR/DART/blob/main/models/wrf/wrf_state_variables_table>`__ that includes a list of fields that may be added to the DART state.

 Namelist
 --------